-The Effect of Secondary Market Existence on Primary Market Liquidity: Theory and Evidence from a Natural Experiment in Peer-to-Peer Lending
+The Effect of Secondary Market Closure on Primary Market Liquidity: Evidence from Peer-to-Peer Lending

-Keywords: Liquidity Premium, Secondary Market, Primary Market, P2P Lending
+Keywords: Market Liquidity, Funding Time, Secondary Market, Primary Market, P2P lending

 Suggested Citation: Suggested Citation